intro-image

 • Right-click HERE to download a list of sample debate topics chosen by students and faculty.

-• Our new eCourse module for debate chair training is available for faculty and student leaders.
+• Our eCourse module for debate chair training is available for free for faculty and student leaders.

-Conducted on campus or on Zoom, student debates can be scaled as follows:
+Conducted on campus or on Zoom, student debates and dialogues can be scaled as follows:

 • In-classroom (during regular class sessions of an hour or more)